Decision Intelligence™

 alexandra@porterxglobal.com

-"I help organizations make better AI decisions by aligning strategy with the infrastructure required to support it, so they can scale intentionally, not just urgently."
+"I help organizations make better infrastructure decisions by aligning demand, resources, and capital before they're committed, so they can scale intentionally, not just urgently."

 Alexandra Porter, Founder & CEO, Porter X LLC